 - Don’t pay for certain accessories that can be found cheaper after you buy your Tesla.
 I wanted the optional turbine rims that you see below as opposed to the stock ones, but didn’t want to pay the $2.5K upgrade price so I bought the upgraded turbine rims here and sold the old ones online for $1000 for a net cost of half what Tesla wanted.
 There are aftermarket spoilers available for less elsewhere too so don’t pay the Tesla retail rate!
 Here is an exhaustive list of modifications you can make to your Model S or X. Also, used items are sold on eBay, TMC forums or Panjo so buy a used version of the same thing.

 - In the US, be sure to factor in your Federal and State tax incentives listed here.
+US Tax reform is planning to get rid of the Federal incentive so order immediately if you want deliver in 2017 to get the discount.
+Your state/city/utility may offer other incentives like free registration or a discoutned charger.
 In Colorado, for example, you get $7500 from the Feds and $5000 from the state with no alternative minimum tax (AMT) issue!
-California and NY have state rebates as do some cities and power utilities.

 - The official Tesla forums are your friend and can be searched here, but don’t overlook the unsanctioned forums at Tesla Motors Club to get the scoop on everything and helpful advice from other fans.
 My handle is @Reeler on both forums.
 There is great information on the Teslarati or ElecTrek blog sites too.